Book Now

 6. Who is our team?

-• Our Director, Richard Clowes, has 19 years’ experience arranging volunteer trips to developing countries throughout Asia, Africa and Latin America.
+• Our Director, Richard Clowes, has 19 years of experience arranging volunteer trips to developing countries throughout Asia, Africa and Latin America.
 His knowledge of other cultures, our partner projects and supporting volunteers overseas is second to none.
 Richard leads many of our trips.

 • Nicholas Hall’s personal experience of travelling as an independent profoundly deaf person helps us ensure our projects are suitable for D/deaf people.